 Market value: If you were to sell your car privately, this is the price that you could likely sell it for.
 The evaluation is based on things like mileage, vehicle condition, service history and accident reports.

 Trade value: Less than the retail value, this is the amount of money that a dealership will give you for your old car.
-It could be more or less than market value - it all depends on demand and on how many similar models they already have on the floor.

 Step 2: Shop around